Kong/docs.konghq.com/app/gateway-oss/2.4.x/upgrading.md

 **Postgres**

 Kong 2.4.x supports a no-downtime migration model.
-This means that while the migration is ongoing, you will have two Kong clusters running, sharing the same database.
+This means that while the migration is ongoing, you will have two Kong Gateway clusters running, sharing the same database.
 (This is sometimes called the Blue/Green migration model.)

-The migrations are designed so that the new version of Kong is able to use the database as it is migrated while the old Kong cluster keeps working until it is time to decommission it.
-For this reason, the migration is split into two steps, performed via commands `kong migrations up` (which does only non-destructive operations) and `kong migrations finish` (which puts the database in the final expected state for Kong 2.4.x).
+The migrations are designed so that the new version of Kong Gateway is able to use the database as it is migrated while the old Kong Gateway cluster keeps working until it is time to decommission it.
+For this reason, the migration is split into two steps, performed via commands `kong migrations up` (which does only non-destructive operations) and `kong migrations finish` (which puts the database in the final expected state for Kong Gateway 2.4.x).

 1. Download 2.4.x, and configure it to point to the same datastore as your old (1.0 to 2.0) cluster.
 Run `kong migrations up`.